 8. The SMF makes decision, based on the information on the information received in step 6, to steer the traffic of the application traffic to and from the target application server.

-9. Based on the decision in step 8, the SMF updates the ULCL2 or BP UPF2, which can be standalone or co-located with L-PSA WG2, with the forwarding rule for steering the traffic to and from the target application server.
+9. Based on the decision in step 8, the SMF updates the ULCL2 or BP UPF2, which can be standalone or co-located with L-PSA2, with the forwarding rule for steering the traffic to and from the target application server.
 On receiving the packets for the application, the ULCL UPF executes the edge application server IP address replacement based on the traffic forwarding rule as described in clause 6.29.2.4.